EuroDairy – Research and policy development needs in relation to socio-economic resilience

 It would be helpful to improve the position of dairy farmers in the supply chain and to respond to several risks that they face.

 • A framework for insurance schemes can reduce the risks for dairy farmers, which is necessary because agricultural markets will always be volatile.
-Europe can create a stronger framework of economic insurance schemes, as for example, schemes which operate in the USA
+Europe can create a stronger framework of economic insurance schemes, like, for example, schemes which operate in the USA

-• Develop futures for dairy, to complement insurance schemes.
+• Develop futures for dairy to complement insurance schemes.
 Policy can stimulate the use of such tools

 This project has received funding from the European Union`s Horizon 2020 research and innovation programme under grant agreement No 696364.